Political positions of Ron Paul: Cuba

 Paul advocates ending the United States embargo against Cuba, arguing, "Americans want the freedom to travel and trade with their Cuban neighbors, as they are free to travel and trade with Vietnam and China.
 Those Americans who do not wish to interact with a country whose model of governance they oppose are free to boycott.
 The point being – it is Americans who live in a free country, and as free people we should choose whom to buy from or where to travel, not our government ...
 Considering the lack of success government has had in engendering friendship with Cuba, it is time for government to get out of the way and let the people reach out."

 Ukraine and Russia

 Following the Orange Revolution protests in 2004, which led to Viktor Yanukovych's ouster from government, Paul accused the National Endowment for Democracy of having staged a coup in Ukraine.
-Paul supported the 2014 Crimean status referendum, for which he has been called a friend of Putin, and has objected to sanctions during the Russo-Ukrainian War and foreign aid to Ukraine.
+Paul supported the 2014 Crimean status referendum, and has objected to sanctions during the Russo-Ukrainian War and foreign aid to Ukraine.